Who is responsible for a ride-sharing accident per Nevada law?

 - You were hit by, or because of, a driver who was actively looking for passengers through Uber or Lyft.

-To help you better understand Nevada's laws on ride-sharing injuries, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand Nevada's laws on ride-sharing injuries, our Nevada personal injury lawyers discuss the following, below:

 - 1. Nevada laws that apply to ride-sharing companies such as Uber and Lyft